Minor in Education

 The Education minor focuses on investigating the complex world of education through a research-based, interdisciplinary lens.
 EDUC 1 serves as the introductory course but does not have to be taken first (i.e., is not a prerequisite for other EDUC courses).
 Courses numbered in the 10s through 40s are mid-level courses characterized by exploration of broader topics, whereas courses numbered in the 50s and 60s are higher-level courses that examine more specific topics in more depth.

-The minor is composed of six courses: EDUC 1 is required, along with any five other courses (excluding EDUC 7; under college policy First-Year Seminars may not be counted toward the minor).
-It is recommended that minors take both mid-level and higher-level courses.
+The minor is composed of six courses: EDUC 1 is required, along with five other EDUC courses.
+It is strongly recommended that minors take both mid-level and higher-level courses.

 Senior Education minors are eligible to apply for the Cameron-Glickenhaus Family Fund Prize for the Most Promising Minor in Education.